lingyenlee/1/README.md

 # BackendTest
-Role-based authentication and authorisation created using Node.js, Express.js and JSON web token (JWT).

-# Project Title

-A Node/Express.js app that contains 4 web API routes to query data with role-based authentication and authorisation using JWT.
+A Node/Express.js app that contains 4 web API routes to query data with role-based authentication and authorisation using JSON web token (JWT).

 ## Getting Started